Bophana Audiovisual Resource Center

 It is a documentary filmmaking and multimedia training which provides a full scholarship to 12 selected candidates.
 Candidates from rural areas in Cambodia – Mondulkiri, Ratanakiri, and Banteay Mean Chey – were selected, as the program wants to encourage them to shoot films in their own provinces.
 The aim of the project is to empower […]

 Through documenting and sharing the personal stories of survivors of the Khmer Rouge regime, the project aims to encourage youth to learn the past, and elder people to transmit their message to the younger generation, focusing on the importance of “acts of memory” for Cambodian people to move forward.

 Phka Sla Krom Angkar is the only proposed judicial reparation project that addresses the harm suffered by men and women as a result of forced marriages, and it aims to help make the ECCC’s historic hearing on sexual and gender-based violence under the Khmer Rouge regime accessible to communities.

 One Dollar is a participatory web documentary taking root in Cambodia.
 The project connects emerging filmmakers around the world under a common goal to share unique accounts of individuals living with limited resources.
 These short, five to seven-minute videos were produced on a local, grassroots level, and we publish them for the world to see.
-The mosaic of portraits will help us learn about transversal issues […]
+The […]

 Designed to promote appropriate technology for smallholders to increase food security among indigenous peoples, the project has been named in short Annâdya, which in Sanskrit means “the happiness to eat enough food”.
 Annâdya focuses on three axes: the improvement of agricultural production and productivity; the improvement of beneficiaries’